scaires/handsolo/Rules/Rules.md

 * When you reveal Encounter cards for combat or trading, splay them to reveal the goods or combat scores.
 * When you discard Encounter cards, place them behind your ship card.
 * If you need to flip your ship card to its damaged or illegal side, maintain its position in front of any discarded cards.
-* When you take cargo or missions, stick them in the back of the discard, skewing or rotating them so the cargo or mission are visible.
+* When you take cargo or contracts, stick them in the back of the discard, skewing or rotating them so the cargo or contract is visible.
 * The year ends when your ship card is the topmost card in the deck.
 * Place upgrade cards behind your ship card so the upgrade is visible.
 You may wish to attach them together with a paperclip.
 * Keep the trackers, ship cards and upgrade cards set aside until you need them (eg: on your lap, in a pocket, on a nearby surface, in the box).

 ## Game Overview

+Each year, you will take a series of turns, in which you reveal the next cards in the Encounter deck, which is either a Starport or a Contact.
+Starports let you trade commodities, accept and complete contracts, and upgrade or replace your ship, and can be turned friendly if you complete a contract or deliver tgoods that are in demand.
+Contacts include Federation patrols looking for Illegal goods, Pirates searching for valuable cargo, and traders who will happily exchange goods with you, hoping you're not a pirate yourself.
+At the end of each year, you can retire or continue, but you must retire at the end of year 30!
+Your score is determined by multiplying your credits and your notoriety - how many contacts are hostile and how many starports are friendly!

 ## Outline of game structure